BrenoHenrike/Skua/usage.md

     - `RunTime`
       - This is where you can:
-        - **Manualy** set up Quests to automaticaly be accepted and turned in
+        - **Manually** set up Quests to automatically be accepted and turned in
         - Add drops to the droplist, to be picked up
-        - Toggle accepting of ac drops / rejecting things that *aren't* in the drop list.
+        - Toggle accepting of AC drops / rejecting things that *aren't* in the drop list.
         - Toggle usage of boosts (if you aren't currently running a script.)

     - `Fast Travel`
         - Add or Use Preset/Custom Made *Fast Travel points* to get Around AQW

     - `Current Drops`
-        - This is where the Rejected Drops (as long as you havent been Disconnected/Logged out) will be for you to pickup if u missed someting you want.
+        - This is where the Rejected Drops (as long as you haven't been Disconnected/Logged out) will be for you to pick up if you missed something you want.

 4. `Tools`